jspm/jspm-resolve/resolver-spec.md

 There is only one core reserved module name and that is `@empty`, which when used as a plain name or in maps will return `undefined` from the resolver.
 All other core module name matching needs to be handled outside of this resolver.

-The resolver will either return undefined or a resolved path string, or throw a _Module Not Found_ or _Invalid Module Name_ error.
+The resolver will either return undefined or a resolved path string, or throw a _Module Not Found_, _Invalid Module Name_ or _Invalid Configuration_ error.

 Package name requests and plain name requests are both considered unescaped - that is URL decoding will not be applied.
 URL decoding is only applied to URL-like requests.